NucleusEngineering/gemini-code-assist-demo/README.md

 6. **Create package.json**

-   "*Generate a package.json for this project including a start script*"
+   "*Generate a package.json for this project including scripts for start and test*"

    Create a `package.json` according to the instructions.